warehouse-13/cosmic/build-docs/docs/build-guide/board-setup.md

 Discover which internal LAN IPs your boards are running on.
 You can do this by one of the following methods:
 - Looking at your router DHCP leases
-- Plugging the boards back into the monitor, opening a terminal and running `hostname -I` (it will likely be the first one), and making a note of it
+- Attaching the boards to a monitor, opening a terminal and running `hostname -I` (it will likely be the first one), and making a note of it
 - Running `arp -na | grep -i  "b8:27:eb\|dc:a6:32\|e4:5f:01"` in your admin machine.
   Any board addresses will be listed at the start of each line. _Note: if you are connected